 Academic Success Program (ASP): Students enrolled in any developmental math or English course may choose to join this program where they are provided with strategies to improve learning and study skills.
-A Student Developmental Specialist works with students on a one-to-one basis and with small groups of students to help ensure college success.
+A Student Developmental Specialist works with students on a one-to-one basis and in small groups to help ensure college success.